Nodal heterogeneity can induce ghost triadic effects in relational event models: Relational event models with frailty

-\paragraph{Fixed effects.} The proposed model \eqref{eq:model} also may incorporate covariate effects representing sender and receiver attributes (such as gender), dyadic relations (e.g. same neighbourhood), and other network effects that do not have a dynamical structure and remain stable over time.
-For instance, a list of non-temporal network effects may include persistence, preferential attachment, participation shifts, recency, etc. \cite{butts,vu2017relational}.
-These network effects, as well as nodal covariates, are incorporated via independent variables.
+\paragraph{Exogenous effects.} The proposed model \eqref{eq:model} also may incorporate covariate effects representing sender and receiver monadic attributes, such as gender, or dyadic relations, such as living in the same neighbourhood or age difference.
+These covariates represents how exogenous forces shape network formation.

-\paragraph{Random effects.} In traditional relational event models, nodes are assumed to be homogeneous, except for the differences captured in available nodal covariates.
-However, this assumption may be unrealistic, especially in the context of social networks.
-Each individual has its preference for its latent sociality and whereby propensity to form ties.
-For example, some people tend to communicate more actively based upon their personality traits, such as charisma, that is difficult to observe.
-The heterogeneity of individuals can be very important to network formation and directly related to the hazard of experiencing an event since more resistant observations remain in the risk set longer \cite{steele2003discrete}.
+\paragraph{Random effects.} In traditional relational event models, nodes are assumed to be homogeneous, except for the differences captured in available nodal covariates or in the past dynamics of the network.
+However, this assumption may be insufficient, especially in the context of social networks.
+The traits governing an individual's sociality and popularity may be complex.
+For example, some people tend to communicate more actively based upon their personality traits, such as charisma, that is difficult to quantify.
+The heterogeneity of individuals can be very important to network formation and directly related to the hazard of experiencing an event since more resistant observations remain in the risk set longer \citep{steele2003discrete}.
 Therefore, the inclusion of nodal random effects enriches the model by accounting for heterogeneity in the nodes of a network, which could not be captured otherwise.

 The node specific random effects represent the propensity for individuals to send (expansiveness) and receive (popularity) ties.
 The expansiveness effect encapsulates all aspects related to an individual's eagerness to initiate events.
 Similarly, popularity summarises all individual's features that determine their attractiveness as a receiver.
+Many other random effects can be defined.
+In fact, random versions of all the above endogenous and exogenous variables can be considered.